 Once a building is chosen, a design-builder can take it a step further and provide good/better/best options.
 Their in-house architecture team can then finish designing to a budget versus value engineer once the design is complete.
 This is often the case when a general contractor (GC) is brought on later in the process.
 Typically, an estimate is given based on finished drawings.
 In this scenario, the cost of construction is often higher than the budget allocated, forcing the client to go back to the architect and remove certain design aspects.
 This slows down the process for the client, adds to overall cost for drawing changes and delays occupancy for the landlord and tenant brokers.

-BENEFIT TO CRE: Having architectural, MEP design and construction all under one roof ensures nothing is missed.
+BENEFIT Having architectural, MEP design and construction all under one roof ensures nothing is missed.
 It provides a clearer picture because there are fewer drawing changes and further manages tenant expectations.

 Having a design-builder involved earlier in the process eliminates the need to have fully complete drawings before fully bidding out to general contractors.
 The entire project team is assembled and construction can commence to meet the proposed schedule.
 Another benefit of early involvement is the design-builder can assist with tenant and landlord coordination by communicating the entire scope of work to the building engineer, vendors and team while design is being completed.

-BENEFIT TO CRE: Faster occupancy means quicker revenue and a happier tenant.
+BENEFIT TO: Faster occupancy means quicker revenue and a happier tenant.
 Simple as that.